Toward cohomology rings of intersections of Peterson varieties and Richardson varieties: Introduction

 \textbf{Acknowledgements.} The author is grateful to Mikiya Masuda, Hiraku Abe, Hideya Kuwata, and Haozhi Zeng for valuable discussions.
+The author is also grateful to the anonymous referee for many perceptive comments and suggestions.
 This research was partly supported by Osaka City University Advanced Mathematical Institute (MEXT Joint Usage/Research Center on Mathematics and Theoretical Physics).
 The author is supported in part by JSPS Grant-in-Aid for Young Scientists: 19K14508.